If you’re going to be traveling continuously for a long time, then sometimes it’s important to know how to budget and save money.

 Everything becomes cheaper if you travel with another person.

-You can share rooms or a bed, split the cost of transport, even share meals if you like.
+You can share rooms or a bed, split the cost of transport, and even share meals if you like.
 Plus it’s always nice to share your adventure with someone!

 If you’re planning on traveling on your own then you don’t have to worry, you’ll make friends in the first hostel you stay in.